Amabel Anderson Arnold: Career

-In 1907 Anderson moved to St. Louis and she opened and managed for 6 years the Arnold Preparatory School in the Benoist Building.
+In 1907 Anderson moved to St. Louis where she opened and managed the Arnold Preparatory School in the Benoist Building.
 They enrolled many men, and some women, whose early education had been neglected.
 Anderson and her assistants tutored them privately and placed them in nearly every department of every college and university in St. Louis and in other cities.
-Anderson built for herself a lasting name as a competent and modern teacher.

 In 1908, while operating her own school, Anderson also accepted a position as instructor of Latin in the Dental Department of the Saint Louis University, the only woman in the faculty.
 She was also professor of medical botany at the American Medical College, again the only woman instructor.

 In 1912, Anderson organized the Women's National College Club, with headquarters in St. Louis, serving as its national president.
 Her idea was to expanding her school work and prepare to merge her preparatory school to some larger institution.

 On July 15, 1912, Anderson was among the St. Louis women attorneys who organized the Woman's State Bar Association of Missouri, the first association of women lawyers in the world.
 Caroline G. Thummel was the President.

 In September 1913, Anderson was elected director of the Woman's Department at the University of Chicago Law School, the first woman holding such office in the United States.

 In 1914, Anderson was appointed on the regular faculty of the City College of Law and Finance as lecturer and instructor in the chair of International Law, again, the only woman holding such a position in St. Louis.

 Anderson was an advocate of the Equal Rights Amendment and Women's suffrage in the United States.
 She was a charter member of the Equal Suffrage League (St. Louis), and sent out the first invitations to business women, asking them to meet to consider the organization of a league to further suffrage.